blukatstudios/ManafestLore/markdown/factions/new_sparta.md

 Lost technologies make up the bulk of Spartan trade goods, although the nation trades them for roughly a hundred times the price scavengers originally asked.

+## Ambitions

+**Excavations**
+Sparta has made a business of clearing out beast-infested ruins and pulling the lost tech from them.
+Most of the safe locations have been thoroughly looted, leaving mostly the Europa defense cubes and their underground networks behind.